slobentanzer/causality_perspective_2023/manuscript.md

 Researchers often rely on intuition to determine which biases to inject, understanding that while no single model may universally excel (reflecting the "No Free Lunch" theorem), the blend of generalisation through scaling and specialisation through bias injection might provide a robust framework for tackling complex biomedical challenges.
 In addition, complex models often pose computational challenges; many models are limited to network sizes of <10 nodes, and feedback loops are often excluded.

-### Theoretical Foundations: Interventions and Inductive Biases
+### Theoretical foundations: interventions and inductive biases

 Theoretical work emphasises the need for interventions in causal discovery but does not yet address the influence of inductive biases [@doi:10.48550/arXiv.1207.1389].
 The number of required interventions might be reduced significantly when complemented with high-quality observational data and appropriate biases, as suggested by neural causal models [@doi:10.48550/arXiv.1910.01075].